Elfrid Payton: New York Knicks (2019–2021)

 On July 9, 2019, Payton signed a reported two-year deal with the New York Knicks.
 He struggled with injuries early in the season, missing 17 straight games.
 Upon returning, he provided playmaking ability the Knicks were lacking and was promoted to the starting lineup.
 On January 31, 2020, Payton received a one-game suspension for pushing Jae Crowder in a January 29 game against the Memphis Grizzlies.
 On February 3, Payton recorded the 17th triple-double of his career with 17 points, 11 rebounds and 15 assists in a 139–134 overtime win over the Cleveland Cavaliers.
 In the next game, on February 6, he recorded 15 points, nine assists and a career-high seven steals in a 105–103 win over the Orlando Magic.
 On November 19, 2020, the Knicks waived Payton.
 On November 29, Payton was re-signed by the Knicks to a reported one-year contract.

 Return to Phoenix (2021–2022)

 On August 10, 2021, Payton signed with the Phoenix Suns.

-Fort Wayne Mad Ants (2023–present)
+Fort Wayne Mad Ants (2023)

 On February 6, 2023, it was reported that Payton would sign with Osos de Manatí of the Baloncesto Superior Nacional.
 Two days later on February 8, 2023, the Fort Wayne Mad Ants announced that they had acquired the player right to Payton.

+Osos de Manatí (2023)

+On March 31, 2023, Payton signed with Osos de Manatí of the Puerto Rican league.